This is when members of the main cast can all get more powerful, but their power relative to each other never changes.

 - Kurapica > Killua > Gon > Leorio during the York Shin Arc and

 - Killua > Gon > Kurapica > Leorio at the end of the Greed Island Arc to

-- Gon > Killua > Kurapica > Leorio in the most recent chapters.
+- Gon > Killua > Kurapica > Leorio at the end of the Chimera Ant arc.

 - Killua > Kurapica > Leorio > Gon in the 13th Hunter Chairman Election arc.

 - Digimon tends to have a pretty easily broken down power scaling among the main characters through the seasons.
 The Hero and The Lancer are generally the ones whose partner Digimon reach one evolution level higher than the rest of the group.
 However, there are notable subversions and outright aversions in certain cases.

 - In Digimon Adventure, Tai and Matt's Digimon are consistently the ones who are the first to reach a new evolution stage and are the only digimon to reach Mega Level among the eight Chosen children.
 However, before said highest evolution, their younger siblings' partner Digimon were by far the strongest and the most effective against the villains.
 This is because Kari and TK's Digimon were Angelic in nature and naturally effective against evil and wicked Digimon.